-- The Alliance for Cyber Security, which provides: - a nationwide cooperative platform for sharing information regarding cyber threats and attack response; - general cybersecurity information and research; and - training and industry-focused activities. - UP KRITIS, which focuses on critical infrastructure protection and includes sector-specific working groups that assist in developing standards under the IT-SiG.
+- The Alliance for Cyber Security (in German), which provides: - a nationwide cooperative platform for sharing information regarding cyber threats and attack response; - general cybersecurity information and research; and - training and industry-focused activities. - UP KRITIS (in German), which focuses on critical infrastructure protection and includes sector-specific working groups that assist in developing standards under the BSIG.

-The BSI shares information on identified cybersecurity vulnerabilities and malicious software (malware) trends with interested organizations and the public on its website.
-The BSI also describes and analyzes the causes and methods of current cyberattacks in its annual State of IT Security in Germany report.
+The BSI shares information on identified cybersecurity vulnerabilities and cyberattack trends with interested organizations and the public on its website.